Selling your property with Davis Tate - what to expect

 Once the contracts are signed, the buyer's deposit (normally 5 - 10% of the property price) is sent to the seller's conveyancer, along with the signed contract.
 This is known as exchange of contracts.
 You are now legally bound to the sale/purchase and cannot withdraw without suffering a loss.

 Once the contracts have been exchanged it is time to continue organising to be ready to move.
-Let the removers know the date!
+At this point a proposed completion date will be agreed so you can let the removal company know when you’ll need them!